 Given that Shaw has such a wide range of carpets to choose from, with lots of different colors, textures, and patterns as well as carpets that are waterproof, this could be a good place to start your carpet hunt and begin refining what your needs are.

-Unfortunately, not all the carpet styles can be made waterproof so while you have a wide choice in other carpets, if you are looking specifically for the kitchen or bathroom, you do have a smaller selection at your disposal.
-However, given the success of the LifeGuard, it seems to be worth the investment, even if you have to compromise on the color and pattern.
+Unfortunately, not all carpet styles can be made waterproof so while you have a wide choice in other carpets, if you are looking specifically for the kitchen or bathroom, you do have a smaller selection at your disposal.
+However, given the success of LifeGuard, it seems to be worth the investment, even if you have to compromise on the color and pattern.

 Furthermore, as some of the functions on the website make the online store quite difficult to navigate, you really do need to go and see the carpet and speak to someone in-store to find out all the details about each product.
 This isn’t necessarily a bad thing – you should always feel a carpet before you buy it anyway – but it does mean that what might look perfect online may turn out not to work at all.
 You can order samples online if you so wish.

-Overall, the variety and quality are the best selling points for Shaw carpet and being able to see so many different colors and patterns in the same place is a great opportunity to grab.
-Be sure take advantage of the free samples, take them home with you to make your overall decision.
+Overall, the variety and quality are the best selling points for Shaw carpet, and being able to see so many different colors and patterns in the same place is a great opportunity to grab.
+Be sure to take advantage of the free samples, take them home with you to make your overall decision.